Sync Magic

 Draw your Flower BPMN model including an intermediate throw event

-Link the both together by sharing the common webhook Url
+Link both together by sharing the common webhook URL

-- Updating issue fields when certain conditions are met.
+- Updating issue fields when specific conditions are met.

 - Linking issues, creating sub-tasks, or transitioning issue statuses automatically.